 - Keep track of your symptoms.
 You may receive instructions on how to check and report your symptoms.

-- Use a face mask or cloth face cover with at least 2 layers when you see your health care provider and anytime other people are in the same room with you.
+- Use a well-fitted face mask or respirator that fits well without gaps when you see your health care provider and anytime other people are in the same room with you.
 If you can't wear a mask, for example, due to breathing problems, people in your home should wear a mask if they need to be in the same room with you.

 - Follow the same hygiene practices everyone should follow: cover coughs and sneezes, wash your hands, don't touch your face, don't share personal items, and clean high-touch areas in the home.